 - Between 2002 and 2013, there has been a decline in the number of cigarettes smoked daily among Indigenous people.

 - In 2011, 50% of Indigenous mothers reported smoking during pregnancy.

 - In 2012-2013, after age-adjustment, lifetime drinking risk was similar for both the Indigenous and non-Indigenous population.
-In 2008-10, after age-adjustment, Indigenous males were hospitalised at five times and Indigenous females at four times the rates of their non-Indigenous counterparts for a principal diagnosis related to alcohol use.
+In 2008-10, after age-adjustment, Indigenous males were hospitalised at 5 times and Indigenous females at 4 times the rates of their non-Indigenous counterparts for a principal diagnosis related to alcohol use.

-- In 2006-2010, the age-standardised death rates for alcohol-related deaths for Indigenous males and females were five and eight times higher respectively, than those for their non-counterparts.
+- In 2006-2010, the age-standardised death rates for alcohol-related deaths for Indigenous males and females were 5 and 8 times higher respectively, than those for their non-counterparts.

 Illicit drug use

 - In 2012-13, 22% of Indigenous adults reported that they had used an illicit substance in the previous 12 months.